Laramans: Chamëria

 The process of Islamization of the Chams (the population of Chameria) started in the 16th century, but it reached major proportions only in the 18th and 19th centuries.
 According to the population census (defter) of 1538, the population of the region was almost entirely Orthodox, with only a minority, estimated less than five per cent, having converted to Islam.
 The main instigator for the beginning of mass conversions in the region were the draconian measures adopted by the Ottomans after the two failed local revolts, in which both Christians and the Muslim (then) minority participated.
-In their wake, the Ottoman pashas tripled the taxes owed by the non-Muslim population, as they regarded the Orthodox element a continuous.
+In their wake, the Ottoman pashas tripled the taxes owed by the non-Muslim population, as they regarded the Orthodox element as a continuous threat.
 Another reason for conversion was the absence of liturgical ceremonies.
 The first wave of conversions began in the 18th century, among a poor farmers.
 The wars of the eighteenth and early nineteenth centuries between Russia and the Ottoman Empire negatively impacted upon the region.
 Increased conversions followed, often forced.
 During the entire 18th century, Muslims were still a minority among the Albanian population of the region, and became the majority only in the second half of the 19th century.
 Estimates based on the defter of 1875 show that Muslim Chams had surpassed Orthodox Chams in numbers.

 In a number of cases however, only one person, usually the oldest male member of the family, converted into Islam, in order not to pay taxes, while all other members remained Christians.
 As a result, historians argue that the Cham Albanians were either Christian or Crypto-Christian as late as the first half of the 19th century.
 During the second half though the majority of Chams became fully Islamized and Crypto-Christianity ceased to exist.